greshake/i3status-rust/blocks.md

 Creates a block that can be updated asynchronously using DBus.

 For example, updating the block using the command line tool `qdbus`: `qdbus i3.status.rs /CurrentSoundDevice i3.status.rs.SetStatus Headphones music Good`.
 The first argument is the text content of the block, the second (optional) argument is the icon to use (as found in `icons.rs`; default ""), and the third (optional) argument is the state (one of Idle, Info, Good, Warning, or Critical; default Idle).

+Note that the text you set may need to be escaped, refer to [Escaping Text](#escaping-text).

 ### Examples